lgreski/datasciencectacontent/markdown/usingMarkdownInForumPosts.md

 <img src="./images/forumPostFeatures4.png">

 By using these features, you can make it easier for readers to read the code within your forum posts.
+Additional documentation on Markdown Language is available on the [Daring Fireball](https://daringfireball.net/projects/markdown/) website that is maintained by the developer of Markdown Language, [John Gruber](https://en.wikipedia.org/wiki/John_Gruber).